This article is a high-level overview to introduce you to the GDN and how it works.

 With the GDN, you'll have your Smartling Customer Success Manager guiding your localization strategy, while Smartling’s Professional Services team becomes an integral part of your web development and IT operations team.
 Together, they handle all technical aspects of your localized digital presence from implementation and throughout your website’s evolution.

-The people involved in your translated website include:
+The people involved in the translation of your website include:

 - Your content team (localization, marketing)